- 🥇

 Choose Polymarket if you want:

-The best move is not to pick based on hype.
+Do not pick based on hype.
 Pick based on:

 Disclaimer: This comparison is for educational purposes only and is not financial or legal advice.
 Platform availability, fees, and regulatory access can change.
 Always verify current rules directly before trading.